This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 Group Definition in Organizational

-Formal Groups: A formal group is assigned by an organization to accomplish specific goals.
+Formal Groups: An organization assigns a formal group to accomplish specific goals.
 The formal groups fulfill two basic goals: organizational goals and individual goals.

 Informal Groups.
 The association is formed by more than two people who come to meet their psychological and physiological needs.
 Group members maintain friendships and fulfill common interests.
+They hold informal communication.

 Examples of Group Communication

 The most common example of group discussion is virtual group communication.
 Nowadays, educational institutes offer long-distance learning.
-It allows connecting students far from each other beyond geographical borders.
-To complete the group assignment, the students create a virtual group to communicate through virtual meeting platforms such as Zoom, Google Meet, Skype, and more.
+It allows students to connect beyond geographical borders.
+To complete the group assignment, students create a virtual group to communicate via platforms such as Zoom, Google Meet, Skype, and others.
 They communicate regularly to complete the assignment and presentation.
 Many lecturers instruct their students to submit the virtual meeting minutes sample.

 Group Communication Elements

 The elements of group communication are essential components for regular group discussion.
-These elements are essential to forming an active group as well as achieving a common goal.
+These elements are critical to forming an active group and achieving a common goal.
 An active group must have or fulfill all elements to accomplish the goal.
 The essential characteristics of group communication are common goals, members, interaction, interdependence, and working.

 - Goals